 What You Need to Know About Traveling to Iceland

 The capital of Iceland is Reykjavik and it is where most people live.
-When travelling to Iceland, you will either fly into Reyjavik or nearby Keflavík.
+When traveling to Iceland, you will either fly into Reyjavik or nearby Keflavík.
 Either way, you will most likely make Reyjavik your home base.

 Iceland is the perfect vacation destination for those who love to spend time outdoors.
-You will find the landscape of Iceland stunning, with its combination of volcanoes, geysers, waterfalls, hot springs and lava fields.
+You will find the landscape of Iceland stunning, with its combination of volcanoes, geysers, waterfalls, hot springs, and lava fields.